 1 cup diced Pumpkin

 1 can chickpeas OR 1 ½ cups cooked prepared chickpeas

 1 can coconut cream

 (Organic ingredients are always preferred) What to do: 1.
 Heat the ghee and add the cumin, garam masala, turmeric, ginger, coriander, and chilli.

 2. Stir until fragrant, and then add the vegetables, stirring to coat with the spices.

-3. Add the bone broth and bring to the boil, then reduce the heat to a simmer.
-Add the chickpeas and tomato paste, stir and allow to simmer, covered, for approximately 10-15 minutes or until the veggies are almost cooked.
+3. Add the meat stock and bring to the boil, then reduce the heat to a simmer.
+Add the chickpeas and tomato paste, stir and allow to simmer, covered, for approximately 30 minutes or until the veggies are almost cooked.
 Then, remove the lid and stir in enough coconut cream to make it as creamy as you like and allow to simmer for another 5 minutes.